PoseVLA: Universal Pose Pretraining for Generalizable Vision-Language-Action Policies: Conclusion

 To integrate spatial grounding into the VLM's expanded vocabulary, we discretize continuous 6-DoF poses into a sequence of discrete tokens.
 A {naive uniform discretization} across the workspace often leads to a sub-optimal allocation of representational capacity, as it overlooks the {heteroscedastic precision requirements} inherent in robotic manipulation.
 Specifically, near-field interactions demand higher control resolution, whereas far-field movements are naturally more tolerant of spatial quantization errors.

-Empirical analysis of our training statistics confirms a significant {distributional divergence} between the lateral ($x, y$) and longitudinal ($z$) axes, as illustrated in Fig.~\ref{fig:feature}.
-While $x$ and $y$ coordinates exhibit a relatively broad, symmetric range, the $z$-axis distribution is markedly skewed and clustered near the primary interaction surfaces.
+An analysis of our training statistics reveals a distinct distributional disparity between the horizontal ($x, y$) and vertical ($z$) axes, as illustrated in Fig.~\ref{fig:distribution}.
+Specifically, the $x$ and $y$ coordinates are densely concentrated around the origin.
+Conversely, the $z$ axis exhibits a highly skewed distribution, characterized by a positive offset and a extended right tail.

 To address this, we adopt a {non-uniform discretization strategy}.
-Specifically, we compute bin boundaries such that the bin width is inversely proportional to the data density—narrower in high-density regions and wider at the distribution tails.
+Specifically, we compute bin boundaries such that the bin width is inversely proportional to the data density, resulting in narrower bins within high-density regions and wider bins at the distribution tails.
 This ensures that the resulting pose tokens are utilized with {approximately equal frequency} across the training set, thereby maximizing the {informational entropy} of the discrete representation.
-Following this approach, we extend the PaliGemma vocabulary with specialized tokens $\texttt{<rot>}$, $\texttt{<trans\_xy>}$, $\texttt{<trans\_z>}$, and $\texttt{<size>}$, assigning $N = 1024$ bins to each.
+Following this approach, we extend the PaliGemma vocabulary with specialized tokens $\texttt{<rot>}$, $\texttt{<trans\_xy>}$, $\texttt{<trans\_z>}$, and $\texttt{<size>}$, assigning $N = 2048$ bins to each.
 While alternative quantization methods could potentially offer further refinements, they fall outside the primary scope of this work and are reserved for future exploration.